grblHAL/MSP432E401Y/README.md

 ## MSP432E401Y

+> [!NOTE]
+> 2025-05-29: End of support notice.
+This driver will no longer be updated, the latest core build it can be used with is 20250518.

-A GrblHAL driver for the Texas Instruments [MSP432E401Y LaunchPad](http://www.ti.com/tool/MSP-EXP432E401Y#).
+A grblHAL driver for the Texas Instruments [MSP432E401Y LaunchPad](http://www.ti.com/tool/MSP-EXP432E401Y#).

 See the Wiki-page for [compiling grblHAL](https://github.com/grblHAL/core/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.